 An arresting officer must state that you are required to submit to a blood or breath test or your license will be suspended for 1, 2, or 3 years.
 If the officers admonishment was confusing or ambiguous than you may have defense to refusing to submit to a chemical test.

-Proving a driver was under influence or BAC was above a certain level at the time of driving is a difficult task for a prosecutor.
+Proving a driver was under influence or BAC was above a certain level at the time of driving is a difficult task for a DMV.
 A simple traffic violation is not a smoking gun that you were under the influence, drivers receive tickets everyday without consuming alcohol or drugs.
 In addition, an Officer typically does not obtain your BAC until significantly after starting his investigation.
 Your BAC is constantly increasing or decreasing over time making it difficult to calculate a precise BAC at the time of driving when results may not be obtained until hours after the arrest.
 Remember, having alcohol or drugs in your system while driving is not illegal, you must be under the influence of alcohol and drugs and in some charges a BAC of a certain level at the time of driving.
 Your BAC at the police station hours later does not automatically make you guilty.

 Bottom line, you need an experienced attorney who is willing to walk you through the entire process, evaluate your case effectively for weaknesses and exploit the issues in your case to achieve the best results.
 The Law Offices of Steven McNicholl has that experience and will get you through your case in the best shape possible.